 Discussion

 A central aim of the implicit measures field has been to use these measures to make predictions or inferences about the implicit biases of individual participants.
 Researchers using implicit measures have been acutely aware that these measures are currently insufficient to do so (Greenwald & Lai, 2020).
 To date, we have had little sense of exactly how precise these measures are, and no sense of how one measure compares to another.
 We attempted to unpack this by estimating and comparing the precision of six different implicit measures across three different domains.
 Our results were stark: all of the implicit measures exhibited rather wide confidence intervals relative to the width of their scales, although some measures (particularly the IAT and its variants) were superior to others.
+Notably, we also conducted similar analyses on each measure using their native scores; our results were also identical when the native scoring strategies were used compared to the PIs, indicating the robustness of our conclusions (see Figure S1 and S2 in the supplementary materials).

 Implicit measures should be calibrated for individual-level precision